2023 Best Value Communication & Journalism Master's Degree Schools in Massachusetts

 Best Massachusetts Schools for Affordable Quality for a Master's in Communication & Journalism

 Our analysis found Fitchburg State University to be the best value school for communication and journalism students who want to pursue a master’s degree in Massachusetts.
-Located in the suburb of Fitchburg, Fitchburg State is a public college with a moderately-sized student population.
+Located in the medium-sized suburb of Fitchburg, Fitchburg State is a public college with a medium-sized student population.

-In-state tuition fees for graduate students at Fitchburg State are $6,012 per year.
+The average tuition and fees for an in-state graduate student at Fitchburg State are $6,012 a year.

-Full Communication & Journalism at Fitchburg State University Report
+Read full report on Communication & Journalism at Fitchburg State University

-Full Communication & Journalism at Lasell University Report
+Read full report on Communication & Journalism at Lasell University

-You’ll be in good company if you decide to attend Northeastern University Professional Advancement Network.
-It ranked #3 on our 2023 Best Value Communication & Journalism Master’s Degree Schools in Massachusetts list.
-Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit school with a fairly large student population.
+The excellent master’s degree programs at Northeastern University Professional Advancement Network helped the school earn the #3 place on this year’s ranking of the best value communication and journalism schools in Massachusetts.
+Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a fairly large student population.

 Northeastern University Professional Advancement Network graduate students pay an average of $23,510 in in-state tuition and fees each year.